NFT Cost Basis and Disposal Tracking: Every NFT Is Its Own Lot (2026)

 NFT Cost Basis and Disposal Tracking: Every NFT Is Its Own Lot

-Fungible-token cost-basis methods do not apply to NFTs — you cannot FIFO or average things that are not interchangeable.
-Each NFT is a lot of one, with its own basis and its own disposal maths.
-This guide is the per-item model, fee attribution, and the jurisdiction-specific tax line.
+What separates NFT cost-basis tracking from every fungible-token method is non-fungibility itself: you cannot FIFO, pool or average things that are not interchangeable, so each NFT is a lot of one, with its own basis and its own disposal arithmetic.
+This guide is the per-item model, fee attribution, and the jurisdiction-specific tax line, one spoke of the broader multi-wallet aggregation problem and the tax counterpart to NFT portfolio valuation.

-- An NFT is non-fungible → no pooling/averaging/FIFO; each NFT is its own lot.
+- An NFT is non-fungible, so there is no pooling, averaging or FIFO; each NFT is its own lot.

-- Cost basis ≈ mint/purchase price + attributable gas + acquisition fees (jurisdiction rules apply).
+- Cost basis is roughly the mint or purchase price plus attributable gas and acquisition fees (jurisdiction rules apply).

-- Disposal gain = proceeds (net of disposal fees / royalty, per jurisdiction) − that NFT's own basis.
+- Disposal gain is proceeds (net of disposal fees or royalty, per jurisdiction) minus that NFT's own basis.

-- Royalties = seller cost (reduces net proceeds) and creator income (own event) — capture the actual amount.
+- Royalties are a seller cost (reducing net proceeds) and creator income (its own event), so capture the actual amount paid.

-- Collectible-specific rules may apply — jurisdiction-specific, do not assume.
+- Collectible-specific rules may apply; this is jurisdiction-specific, so do not assume.

-- Per-item mechanics = tracking layer; tax characterisation is separate and adviser-confirmed (see cost-basis methods).
+- The per-item mechanics are the tracking layer; the tax characterisation is separate and adviser-confirmed (see cost-basis methods).

 No averaging — a lot of one